-Animal reproduction studies have not been conducted with PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP).
-It is also not known whether PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) should be given to a pregnant woman only if clearly needed.
+Animal reproduction studies have not been conducted with PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP).
+It is also not known whether PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) should be given to a pregnant woman only if clearly needed.